-2022 Annual Incentive Awards
+2023 Annual Incentive Awards

-2022 ANNUAL INCENTIVE AWARDS Philosophy Target Amount Considerations Award Design Considerations Performance Conditions Threshold adjusted EBITDA goal of Pay for Performance: Establish Factors used to determine target Adjusted EBITDA was chosen as \$225 million (90% of target) for any appropriate short-term amounts included: (i) role, the the primary goal because it is amounts to be earned, target of performance conditions that the scope of responsibilities, individual widely used by investors and \$250 million, and maximum of \$300 Compensation Committee believes and company performance (for analysts to measure our overall million (120% of target) operating performance will drive our future growth and current employees), current salary profitability (for current employees), internal parity, and anticipated future Adjusted EBITDA determined MBOs were incorporated into the overall payout opportunity (0% to contributions of the NEO; (ii) our plan so that outcomes are both a Reward Achievement: Reward 200%) but MBOs impacted to what 2022 peer group and broader function of corporate financial achievement of short-term survey data; and (iii) the achievement and the executive extent 25% of the target amount performance conditions was earned officer's individual contributions recommendations of our CEO (other than with respect to his own toward key strategic objectives compensation) Opportunity to earn up to 200% of Align interests with stockholders: the target incentive amount for Payout tied to company superior performance performance consistent with 2022 financial plan and strategic Adjusted EBITDA was defined to objectives be consistent with the definition used in our earnings releases Attract and Retain Executives: Offer market competitive incentive opportunities
+2023 ANNUAL INCENTIVE AWARDS Philosophy Target Amount Considerations Award Design Considerations Performance Conditions Threshold adjusted EBITDA goal Pay for Performance: Establish Factors used to determine target Adjusted EBITDA was chosen as of \$171 million (85.5% of target) amounts included: (i) role, the appropriate short-term the primary goal because it is for any amounts to be earned, performance conditions that the scope of responsibilities, individual widely used by investors and and company performance (for target of \$200 million, and Compensation Committee believes analysts to measure our overall maximum of \$240 million (120% of will drive our future growth and current employees), current salary operating performance target) profitability (for current employees), internal parity, and anticipated future Outcomes are both a function of Adjusted EBITDA determined contributions of the NEO; (ii) our corporate financial achievement Reward Achievement: Reward overall payout opportunity (0% to 2023 peer group and broader and the executive officer's achievement of short-term 200%) but MBOs had the potential survey data; and (iii) the individual contributions toward key performance conditions strategic objectives, or MBOs to impact to what extent 25% of recommendations of our CEO the overall payout opportunity (other than with respect to his own would be earned compensation) Align Interests with Stockholders: Payout tied to company Opportunity to earn up to 200% of performance consistent with 2023 the target incentive amount for financial plan and key strategic superior performance objectives Adjusted EBITDA was defined to Attract and Retain Executives: be consistent with the definition Offer market competitive incentive used in our earnings releases

-In early 2022, the Compensation Committee approved the 2022 Executive Officer Incentive Bonus Plan (the "2022 Incentive Plan").
-100% of each NEO's 2022 target annual incentive opportunity was granted in the form of a cash incentive award (except in the case of Mr. Ruppel, who received a PRSU award), which was earned, based on the achievement of adjusted EBITDA goals for 2022.
-Further, for Mr. Gresham and Mr. Parikh, who served as executive officers at the time the 2022 Incentive Plan was approved, 25% of their annual incentive target opportunity was subject to management business objectives ("MBOs"), the achievement of which would reduce (but not increase) payouts based on individual achievement against key strategic objectives as set forth in the formula below.
+In early 2023, the Compensation Committee approved the 2023 Executive Officer Incentive Bonus Plan (the "2023 Incentive Plan").
+We believe that, to provide for an appropriate incentive effect, the goals should be such that to achieve 100% of the objective, the performance for the performance period must be aligned with our Company's financial plan, and that our NEOs should not be rewarded for Company performance that did not approximate our Company's financial plan.
+Accordingly, our cash incentive compensation plan was designed to pay our NEOs nothing if our Company failed to achieve at least 85.5% of the target adjusted EBITDA goal for 2023.
+Each NEO's 2023 target annual incentive opportunity was granted solely in the form of a cash incentive award, which would only be earned if we achieved adjusted EBITDA goals for 2023.
+Further, 25% of the NEO's total annual incentive opportunity was subject to management business objectives ("MBOs"), the achievement of which would reduce (but not increase) payouts based on individual achievement against key strategic objectives as set forth in the formula below.